-Wheeler Mission Ministries helps the homeless in Indiana.
+Wheeler Mission helps the homeless in Indiana.
 Wheeler is a non-denominational, Christian, social services organization, which provides critically needed goods and services to the homeless, poor, and needy of central Indiana without regard to race, color, sexual orientation, creed, national origin, or religion.

 This statement of our faith below shall keep each of us grounded in Biblical truth so that we can lead others to a saving knowledge of the Lord Jesus Christ and correctly disciple them.

 The following declarations are statements of fundamental doctrines with which all who serve Wheeler Mission, Inc. should be in agreement:

 We believe in the Scripture of the Old and New Testaments as verbally inspired by God, and inerrant in the original writings, and that they are of supreme and final authority in faith and life.

 Ps.
 1; John 1:1, 14; Rom.
 2:11-22; 1 Thess.
 2:13; II Tim.
 3:16-17; II Peter 2:20-21; 1 John 2:1-5

 We believe in one God, eternally existing in three persons: Father, Son, and Holy Spirit.